paraspec/paraspec/README.md

 than going through terminal output when a run produces 100 or 1000 failing tests.

+### Debugging

+Paraspec offers several debugging aids.
+The first one is the terminal option:

+    paraspec -T

+This option makes paraspec stay attached to the same terminal it was launched in, making it possible to insert e.g. `byebug` calls in supervisor, master or worker code as well as anywhere in the test suite being executed and have byebug work.
+Setting this option also sets concurrency to 1.

+Paraspec can produce copious debugging output in several facilities.
+The debugging output is turned on with `-d`/`--debug` option:

+    paraspec -d state	# supervisor, master, worker state transitions paraspec -d ipc	# IPC requests and responses paraspec -d perf	# timing & performance information

 ## Bugs & Patches

+Please report via issues and pull requests.

 ## License